Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Checking (B ) and (KM ) for GSCs

-This theorem is proved by iterating Proposition \ref{prop.basic}-(2).
-Kusuoka and Zhou \cite{KZ92} prepared a general estimate using signed measures (\cite{KZ92}*{Lemma 3.9}) to show H\"{o}lder type estimates, but we need only such type estimate applied to Dirac measures for our purpose.
-Thus we give a simplified extension of \cite{KZ92}*{Lemma 3.9 and Proposition 3.10} as follows.
+\end{thm} This theorem is proved by iterating Proposition \ref{prop.basic}-(2).
+Kusuoka and Zhou \cite{KZ92} prepared a general estimate using signed measures (\cite{KZ92}*{Lemma 3.9}) to show H\"{o}lder type estimates, but we need only the case of Dirac measures for our purpose.
+Here we give a simplified extension of \cite{KZ92}*{Lemma 3.9 and Proposition 3.10}. \begin{lem} Let $n, m \in \bbN$, let $v \in W_{m}$ and let $f \in \bbR^{W_{n + m}}$.
+Then, for any $w \in v \cdot W_{n}$,